If you can’t decide on how to set a Thanksgiving table, or if you’re looking for Thanksgiving table settings, then these ideas can help you out!

 11. Printable Thanksgiving Napkins

 Why just print on paper when you can print Thanksgiving cheer on napkins.
+You can do that with an iron and a printer, and some printable iron-on transfer sheets.

 12. Clay Leaf Napkin Ring